-Safety Precautions.
 Owners should keep doors secured to ensure that no one enters the property without warning.
-A dog that has bitten a stranger coming onto the property should not be allowed to roam unsupervised while there is the faintest chance of a stranger entering his zone.
+A dog that has bitten a stranger coming onto the property should not be allowed to roam unsupervised when there is the slightest chance of a stranger entering their zone.
 For these dogs, all off-lead exercise should be conducted in safe places, with constant supervision by an informed owner who has realistic expectations of the dog’s behavior.
 Electronic fences pose a particular problem for dogs with territorial aggression.
-The dog knows where his territorial boundaries are – but visitors do not, and they may unwittingly cross the line.
-In general, dogs tend to be more territorially aggressive when they are behind a fence, because a fence allows the dog to know exactly where the boundary lies, and he will patrol and protect it.
+The dog knows where his territorial boundaries are, but visitors do not, and they may unwittingly cross the line.
+In general, dogs tend to be more territorially aggressive when they are behind a fence, because a fence allows the dog to know exactly where the boundary lies, and they will patrol and protect it.
 Finally, owners should consider posting a “Beware of Dog” sign as a responsible reminder that a dog is on the property.

 The approach we advocate is the “Nothing in Life is Free” leadership program.
-This requires the dog to work for anything he needs or desires (food, toys, attention, access to the outdoors etc.).
-In effect he must “earn” all valued resources by first obeying a command, such as SIT or DOWN.
+This requires the dog to work for anything they need or desire (food, toys, attention, access to the outdoors, etc.).
+In effect, they must “earn” all valued resources by first obeying a command, such as “SIT” or “DOWN.”
 If the dog sits automatically before the owner issues the command (i.e. anticipates the owner), the owner should issue an alternative command, before giving the dog the desired resource.
 The objective is to have the dog follow the owner’s directives as and when issued.
-If owners are consistent with this approach, the dog will learn that he must look to them to obtain anything he needs or wants, such as food, freedom, play, and social interaction.
-If the dog learns to respect his owners in this way, he will be more likely to turn to them for direction when he’s feeling challenged or fearful and will be more likely to heed directions
+If owners are consistent with this approach, the dog will learn that they must look to them to obtain anything they need or want, such as food, freedom, play, and social interaction.
+If the dog learns to respect their owners in this way, they will be more likely to turn to them for direction when they’re feeling challenged or fearful and will be more likely to heed directions.

-Obedience Training.
-Engage the dog in regular daily obedience training sessions to sharpen his response to one-word voice commands and increase owner leadership.
+Engage the dog in regular daily obedience training sessions to sharpen their response to one-word voice commands and increase owner leadership.
 One to two 5-minute sessions per day are usually sufficient.
 Click & treat training may facilitate training endeavors.

-Basket Muzzle.
 All dogs that have shown aggression to visitors in the past should be trained to wear a basket-style muzzle.
-A basket muzzle allows the dog to pant, drink and accept small treats, but prevents biting.
+A basket muzzle allows the dog to pant, drink, and accept small treats, but prevents biting.
 We find these muzzles to be effective and more humane than standard muzzles.
-Once trained to the muzzle, the territorially aggressive dog can be required to wear the muzzle in any particularly challenging situation.
+Once trained to the muzzle, the territorially aggressive dog can be required to wear the muzzle in any especially challenging situation.

 The approach to controlling fear-based territorial aggression is more problematic.
-Key to the entire program is desensitization to approaching strangers along with counterconditioning to alter the dog’s associations and behavior during progressive, planned exposure to visitors.
+The key to the entire program is desensitization to approaching strangers, along with counterconditioning to alter the dog’s associations and behavior during progressive, planned exposure to visitors.

-Avoid Confrontations.
 Except during training sessions, avoid exposing the dog to situations and people that may trigger the aggressive behavior.
-Bear in mind that the territorially aggressive dog is reacting because he wants the intruder to depart.
+Bear in mind that the territorially aggressive dog is reacting because they want the intruder to depart.
 If a dog is allowed to threaten, and the subject then retreats, the dog is rewarded for showing aggression.
 This can cause the unwanted behavior to increase in frequency and intensity.

-For dogs that do not readily respond to food or play, it is helpful to train the dog to relax on command by responding to verbal and visual cues from the owner.
-Under non-stressful conditions, owners should teach the dog to sit and watch them in order to receive praise or a food treat.
+For dogs that do not readily respond to food or play, it is helpful to train them to relax on command by responding to verbal and visual cues from their owner.
+Under non-stressful conditions, owners should teach their dog to sit and watch them in order to receive praise or a food treat.
 First say, “watch me,” and move a finger toward your face.
-If the dog responds by paying attention in a relaxed and focused manner, reward him with a small food treat or praise him lavishly.
+If the dog responds by paying attention in a relaxed and focused manner, reward them with a small food treat or praise them lavishly.
 Perform this relaxation exercise daily for 5 days.
-Each day, increase the amount of time that the dog must pay attention, in a relaxed pose, before he receives a reward.
+Each day, increase the amount of time that the dog must pay attention, in a relaxed pose, before they receive a reward.
 By the end of the fifth day, the dog should be able to remain focused for 25-30 seconds no matter what the distraction.

 At this stage, whenever owners sense that their dog is about to engage in the unwanted behavior, they can use this counterconditioning technique to interrupt the behavior before it escalates.
 It is important to practice this exercise on a periodic basis to ensure its effectiveness when it is needed.

 For indoor sessions, owners can also train the dog to perform a 20-minute “down-stay” on a specific bed or mat that is used only for training.
-Once the dog has learned the basic obedience commands, he can be trained to perform long down-stays while the owner moves progressively further away.
+Once the dog has learned the basic obedience commands, they can be trained to perform long down-stays while the owner moves progressively farther away.
 First, train a “down-stay” on a mat or dog bed.
-Initially, reward the dog every 10 seconds if he remains still, then every 20 seconds, 30 seconds, and so on.
+Initially, reward the dog every 10 seconds if they remain still, then every 20 seconds, 30 seconds, and so on.

 Once the dog understands the concept of the long “down-stay,” the owner can switch to supplying rewards intermittently.
 Every time the dog breaks the stay, a verbal correction should be given to indicate that there will be no reward, and the dog is escorted back to the mat.
-The dog will quickly learn that if he breaks the stay, he will be put back on the mat, but if he holds the “down-stay,” he will be rewarded.
-Once a dog performs a reliable “down-stay” when his owner is in the room, the owner should ask for this behavior as she moves progressively further from the dog.
-Next, the “down-stay” should be utilized while the owner is in the room but otherwise occupied.
+The dog will quickly learn that if they break the stay, they will be put back on the mat, but if they hold the “down-stay,” they will be rewarded.
+Once a dog performs a reliable “down-stay” when their owner is in the room, the owner should ask for this behavior as they move progressively farther from the dog.
+Next, the “down-stay” should be utilized while the owner is in the room, but otherwise occupied.
 Then the dog should be required to remain in position as the owner exits the room, but remains nearby.
-The distance and time the owner is away from the dog should be increased until he can remain in a down-stay for 20-30 minutes in the owner’s absence.
+The distance and time the owner is away from the dog should be increased until they can remain in a down-stay for 20-30 minutes in the owner’s absence.

 The next step is to countercondition the dog to people and situations that trigger aggression.
 All exercises should be performed on lead, preferably with a head halter, and basket muzzle, if necessary.

 The key point to remember is not to suddenly expose the dog to the full intensity of the stimulus but to very gradually “up the ante.”
 At no point should the dog be allowed to become aggressive during training.
-If he appears agitated, the training has proceeded too quickly and the owner must return to an earlier stage.
-For desensitization, the owner should start by exposing the dog to people that he is least likely to be aggressive towards and train the dog in a location where he is most comfortable.
+If they appear agitated, the training has proceeded too quickly and the owner must return to an earlier stage.
+For desensitization, the owner should start by exposing the dog to people that they are least likely to be aggressive towards and train the dog in a location where they are most comfortable.